Eni Aluko: In popular culture

 In September 2014, Aluko appeared on the BBC's football programme Match of the Day, the first woman to appear as a pundit on the show.
 She provided commentary for ITV's coverage of the 2018 FIFA World Cup and for Fox Sports' coverage of the 2019 FIFA Women's World Cup.
 In 2015, Aluko posed nude in a photoshoot for Sport magazine in celebration of her athletic body.

 She was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.

 In August 2016, she signed a multi-year endorsement deal with Under Armour, the first UK woman athlete to do so.
 In January 2020 Aluko became an Adidas ambassador on a multi-year deal.

 Aluko released her autobiography They don't teach this – Lessons in the game of life in August 2019.

 In 2021, Aluko appeared in Season 2 of Ted Lasso as a character called Georgia.

+In March 2023, Aluko appeared on Soccer AM alongside professional boxer and former Love Island contestant Tommy Fury for the “Pro AM” challenge; despite Fury’s limited footballing background, he converted one of his attempts, while Aluko did not score during the segment.

-Controversies
+Controversies and legal disputes

-In December 2022, Aluko was a pundit for a game played between Brazil and South Korea in the 2022 World Cup.
-Whilst talking about the quality of Brazil player Richarlison, Aluko referred to his goalscoring record, which was 19 goals in 40 games, the pundit claimed that "if you do the math, that's about 1 goal a game".
-This sparked a wide debate online, and Aluko herself made jokes about the situation whilst fulfilling her pundit role in another football match that took place later in the same tournament between Portugal and Switzerland.
-Other pundit's came to her defence regarding the situation - including Ian Wright.

-In 2023, Aluko in her role as a pundit sparked online debate for her suggestion that Arsenal manager Mikel Arteta and Manchester City manager Pep Guardiola would have communicated about the transfer bids for Declan Rice.
+In 2023, Aluko was criticised for her suggestion that Arsenal manager Mikel Arteta and Manchester City manager Pep Guardiola would have communicated about the transfer bids for Declan Rice.
 Aluko claimed such communication between Arteta and Guardiola as close friends and colleagues who have repeatedly admitted their private communications would have been inevitable and is part of transfer tactics and business communications between rival clubs.

-In 2025, Aluko was criticised when she made statements on BBC Woman's Hour in response to a question regarding male participation in women's football when she blamed Ian Wright as an example of a domineering male in women's sport due to his advocacy for the development of women's football.
-Aluko was roundly condemned for her comments with Wright publicly stating that he could not accept Aluko's attempt at an apology.
-Aluko also implied that Wright should reduce his invovlement in the women's game due to the "finite amount" of opportunities available for women in the women's game despite Aluko herself being a prominent pundit in the men's game.
+Aluko has made repeated attacks on the football commentator Ian Wright since 2025, accusing him of not supporting her, and criticising his placement as a pundit of women's football, arguing that women should have priority in commentating the women's game.
+Aluko originally apologised for her initial comments, which Wright refused to accept.

+In November 2025, Joey Barton was found guilty at Liverpool Crown Court of sending grossly offensive electronic communications with intent to cause distress or anxiety to Eni Aluko.
+The case related to a series of posts made on X (formerly Twitter) between January and March 2024, which included derogatory comparisons and remarks about Aluko and broadcaster Lucy Ward.
+Barton was subsequently given a suspended sentence.

+In March 2026, Aluko successfully brought a libel claim against Barton, with the court awarding £339,000 in damages and legal costs.
+The case concerned posts in which Barton made allegations about Aluko’s conduct and motives, which were found to be defamatory.
+Aluko stated that her legal action was intended to address online abuse and accountability on social media platforms.